Dimitar47/SoftUni-CSharp-Courses/README.md

 This is a repository for my SoftUni Courses.

-This repository contains info about the Softuni courses "Programming fundamentals with C#", "C# Advanced", "C# OOP","Programming basics with Java" and "Programming basics with Python".
+This repository contains info about the Softuni courses "Programming fundamentals with C#", "C# Advanced", "MS SQL", "C# OOP","Programming basics with Java" and "Programming basics with Python".

 It was created by Dimitar Nikolov.